Hasbro (NASDAQ:HAS) Posts Earnings Results, Misses Estimates By $0.11 EPS

-Hasbro (NASDAQ:HAS – Get Rating) issued its quarterly earnings results on Tuesday.
-The company reported $0.57 EPS for the quarter, missing the Zacks’ consensus estimate of $0.68 by ($0.11), MarketWatch Earnings reports.
-The company had revenue of $1.16 billion during the quarter, compared to the consensus estimate of $1.16 billion.
+Hasbro (NASDAQ:HAS – Get Rating) announced its earnings results on Tuesday.
+The company reported $0.57 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $0.68 by ($0.11), MarketWatch Earnings reports.
+The firm had revenue of $1.16 billion for the quarter, compared to analyst estimates of $1.16 billion.
 Hasbro had a return on equity of 24.17% and a net margin of 6.68%.
-Hasbro’s quarterly revenue was up 4.3% on a year-over-year basis.
-During the same period in the previous year, the company earned $1.00 EPS.
+The company’s revenue for the quarter was up 4.3% compared to the same quarter last year.
+During the same quarter last year, the business earned $1.00 EPS.

-The company also recently declared a quarterly dividend, which will be paid on Monday, May 16th.
-Shareholders of record on Monday, May 2nd will be given a dividend of $0.70 per share.
+The business also recently announced a quarterly dividend, which will be paid on Monday, May 16th.
+Shareholders of record on Monday, May 2nd will be issued a dividend of $0.70 per share.
+This is an increase from Hasbro’s previous quarterly dividend of $0.68.
+This represents a $2.80 annualized dividend and a yield of 3.15%.
 The ex-dividend date of this dividend is Friday, April 29th.
-This represents a $2.80 annualized dividend and a yield of 3.14%.
-This is a boost from Hasbro’s previous quarterly dividend of $0.68.
-Hasbro’s dividend payout ratio is presently 88.03%.
+Hasbro’s dividend payout ratio (DPR) is 88.03%.

-Institutional investors and hedge funds have recently made changes to their positions in the business.
-Zullo Investment Group Inc. purchased a new stake in shares of Hasbro in the 4th quarter worth about $54,000.
-Harbour Investments Inc. lifted its position in shares of Hasbro by 29.0% in the 4th quarter.
-Harbour Investments Inc. now owns 601 shares of the company’s stock worth $61,000 after purchasing an additional 135 shares during the period.
-Forum Financial Management LP purchased a new stake in shares of Hasbro in the 4th quarter worth about $231,000.
-NEXT Financial Group Inc lifted its position in shares of Hasbro by 903.5% in the 4th quarter.
-NEXT Financial Group Inc now owns 2,308 shares of the company’s stock worth $235,000 after purchasing an additional 2,078 shares during the period.
-Finally, Integrated Wealth Concepts LLC purchased a new stake in shares of Hasbro in the 4th quarter worth about $249,000.
-81.18% of the stock is owned by institutional investors and hedge funds.
+Several hedge funds and other institutional investors have recently bought and sold shares of HAS.
+Morgan Stanley raised its holdings in shares of Hasbro by 39.2% in the second quarter.
+Morgan Stanley now owns 603,738 shares of the company’s stock valued at $57,064,000 after purchasing an additional 170,027 shares during the last quarter.
+Stifel Financial Corp raised its holdings in shares of Hasbro by 50.9% in the fourth quarter.
+Stifel Financial Corp now owns 65,354 shares of the company’s stock valued at $6,651,000 after purchasing an additional 22,053 shares during the last quarter.
+Metropolitan Life Insurance Co NY raised its holdings in shares of Hasbro by 16.9% in the fourth quarter.
+Metropolitan Life Insurance Co NY now owns 14,784 shares of the company’s stock valued at $1,505,000 after purchasing an additional 2,138 shares during the last quarter.
+NEXT Financial Group Inc increased its holdings in Hasbro by 903.5% during the fourth quarter.
+NEXT Financial Group Inc now owns 2,308 shares of the company’s stock worth $235,000 after buying an additional 2,078 shares during the last quarter.
+Finally, Glenmede Trust Co.
+NA increased its holdings in Hasbro by 24.4% during the fourth quarter.
+Glenmede Trust Co.
+NA now owns 3,457 shares of the company’s stock worth $351,000 after buying an additional 679 shares during the last quarter.
+Institutional investors own 81.18% of the company’s stock.

 Hasbro, Inc, together with its subsidiaries, operates as a play and entertainment company.
 Its Consumer Products segment engages in the sourcing, marketing, and sale of toy and game products.
 This segment also promotes its brands through the out-licensing of trademarks, characters, and other brand and intellectual property rights to third parties through the sale of branded consumer products, such as toys and apparels.